vladfxstoader/ArduinoLineFollower/README.md

-# Line follower robot
+# Line follower robot - Runtime Terror team

 This repository is dedicated to the line follower project for the Introduction to Robotics course, taken in the 3rd year (2022-2023) at the Faculty of Mathematics and Computer Science, University of Bucharest.
+The project was made in teams of 2 people; I took part in the Runtime Terror team, along with [@ralucsandu](https://github.com/ralucsandu).

 # Components